 7Since the CMB photon density changes over time in an expanding universe, some authors prefer instead to normalize by the total entropy density of the universe s, which remains constant.
-We note s and n{γ} are proportional to experimentally from many sources, such as analysis of studies of the CMB, or the observed abundances of light elements [21, 22, 26].
-Interestingly, the asymmetry we see now actually began as a relatively small one in the early universe.
+We note s and n{γ} are proportional to each other.